November 2025 Monthly Newsletter

 Luncheon

 Join us for our upcoming Chamber Luncheon, a fantastic opportunity to network in a fun and informal setting!
-Connect with fellow members on Wednesday, September 17th at 1 PM at Off the Square (810 12th St. Lawrenceville, IL).
-This month’s luncheon is sponsored by Herb Social.
+Connect with fellow members on Wednesday, November 19th at 1 PM at Lanterman Park, Bridgeport, IL.
+This month’s luncheon is sponsored by Haven of Bridgeport.
 We look forward to seeing you there!

 Let's Thrive Together